 Engineering resumes may be more difficult to write than regular ones, especially because engineering job positions are often technical while those in charge of accepting or rejecting applications are not.
-Most engineers can get the basics of their past projects and experiences down on paper in a chronological and sensible fashion.
+The work experiences and technical skills of engineers should be arranged accordingly within their professional profile so they can showcase how the business can benefit from their expertise and competencies.
 However, many of them may experience problems when trying to sell themselves to the employer.
 Therefore, it is very important to focus your efforts on what will convince the employer that you are perfect for the position, and what convinces them are your skills and experiences as an engineer.

 An effective resume can make all the difference between getting you to land an interview or getting your resume tossed into the garbage bin.
 However, knowing how to write a resume can be challenging, especially since each organization has different expectations and standards.